manfredsteyer/article-treeshakable-providers/blog.md

 ## Why Providers and not Components?

-You might wonder now, why the very same situation doesn't prevent treeshaking for components or other declarations.
+Now you might wonder, why the very same situation doesn't prevent treeshaking for components or other declarations.
 The answer is: It also prevents this.
 Therefore, the Angular team wrote the [build optimizer](http://www.softwarearchitekt.at/post/2017/07/26/shrinking-angular-bundles-with-the-angular-build-optimizer.aspx) which is used by the CLI when creating a production build.
 One of it's tasks is removing the component decorator with its meta data as it is not needed after AOT compiling and prevents for tree shaking as shown.

 However, providers are a bit special: They are registered with a specific injection scope and provide a mapping between a token and a service.
 All this meta data is needed at runtime.
 Hence, the Angular team needed to go one step further and this led to the API for treeshakbles providers we are looking at here.